Connect with us

 An impression of the Nairobi Park Road estate.
 PHOTO | COURTESY

-About 285,000 Kenyans hoping to acquire homes under the State-backed affordable housing scheme received a rude shock earlier this month after it emerged that only 300 people are eligible for allocation of the low cost dwellings.
+About 285,000 Kenyans hoping to acquire homes under the State-backed affordable housing scheme received a rude shock earlier this month after it emerged that only 300 people are eligible for allocation of low-cost dwellings.

 Housing Principal Secretary Charles Hinga disclosed that only 300 Kenyans have paid up the required 12.5 per cent of the total value of the houses they hope to purchase – which means most hopeful buyers have not been remitting any monthly contributions.

-This disclosure came weeks after the government sent text messages to all the applicants asking them to update their income and tax details on the portal to facilitate the allocation of the houses.
+This disclosure came weeks after the State sent text messages to applicants asking them to update their income and tax details on the portal to facilitate the allocation of the houses.

 “This is required for you to be eligible for allocation of housing.
 Login to bomayangu.go.ke to update your details,” the text message said.